ttrikalin/allsubsets/readme.txt

 -- On Windows, the plugin (allsubsetsmeta_win.plugin) works on 32 bit XP (home something or other) and 32 bit Windows 7.
 I do not have a 64 bit machine, so dunno whether it works there.

+-- I did not compile a *nix plugin.
+I doubt Unix users would need a binary.

 -- If the binaries do not work for you, then do try compile from source before shooting me an email (thomas_trikalinos [at] REMOVETRASHCAPS brown [dot] edu).
 Compiling should be easy -- the only dependency is the (open source and free) GNU Scientific Library (GSL) -- just because I got lazy and used a couple of functions from there.